ARM-software/abi-aa/aapcs64/aapcs64.rst

 The AARCH64 architecture supports a number of short-vector operations.
 To facilitate accessing these types from C and C++ a number of extended types need to be added to the language.

 Following the conventions used for adding types to C99 a number of additional types (internal types) are defined unconditionally.
 To facilitate use in applications a header file is also defined (``arm_neon.h``) that maps these internal types onto more user-friendly names.
-These types are listed in `Table 7`_: Short vector extended types.
+These types are listed in `Table 7`_: Short vector extended types [#aapcs64-f8]_.

 The header file ``arm_neon.h`` also defines a number of intrinsic functions that can be used with the types defined below.
 The list of intrinsic functions and their specification is beyond the scope of this document.